alphagov/inside-government-admin-guide/your-account/get-an-account.md

    Click on the 'Accept invitation' link in each email and follow the steps below for each account.

    ![Get an account](get-an-account.png)

+   If you have not received an email, check your spam/junk folder.
+If you still can't find it but believe that you have been registered, follow the steps for [forgot password](http://alphagov.github.io/inside-government-admin-guide/your-account/forgot-your-password.html) to trigger an email.

 2. Set a password that’s strong but memorable.